JOUR - Journalism

 JOUR776 Qualitative Research Methods in Journalism and Public Communication (3 Credits)

 Methods of historical, critical and field research in journalism and public communication.
-Formulation of significant research questions, systematic collection of bibliographic and phenomenal information, formulating substanial claims, organizing and writing research for disciplinary outlets.
+Formulation of significant research questions, systematic collection of bibliographic and phenomenal information, formulating substantial claims, organizing and writing research for disciplinary outlets.

 Credit Only Granted for: JOUR711 or JOUR776.